hed-standard/hed-specification/docs/source/Appendix_A.md

 5. Values of `numericClass` must be equivalent to a valid floating point value.
 6. Scientific notation is supported with the `numericClass`.
 7. The `textClass` is for descriptions, mainly for use with the `Description` tag or schema element descriptions.
+It is also allowed as the value for other tags such as
 8. The `posixPath` class is as yet unspecified and currently allows any characters except commas.
 9. The IRIClass validity is determined by a library implementing the IETF rfc3987 standard.